pepega007xd/slplugin/bp/main.typ

 - `free(a);` is handled by materializing $a$ and then removing the points-to atom starting at $a$.

 All other functions are handled by explicitly by splitting the formula to two parts by reachability from the function arguments, and then running the dataflow analysis recursively on the function, using the reachable subformula as the initial state.
 The resulting state of analyzing the function is taken from its return statement.
-To improve the performance, a cache of _function summaries_ is used, the input to the cache is the function name and a modified initial state, the output is a modified output state.
+To improve the performance, a cache of _function summaries_ is used, the input to the cache is a modified initial state, the output is a modified output state.
 The details of implementing this are in @summaries.

 === Simplifications